 Talent placing the plate into the centrifuge.

 Talent sealing the 24-well plate with plastic wrap before starting the spinfection.
+Switch steps 2.15.3 and 2.15.2

 After spinfection, carefully replace the media in each well with the previously saved T cell supernatant [1-TXT].